kaittli/DH110-22F/assignment06/README.md

 | 00484D | Completed tab, scroll |
 ## Layout testing
 ![screen shot](layout.png)
+I decided to first organize some of the main elements before moving into all of the little details.
+For the main elements I used a less complex grid and for the little elements I used a grid with more rows and columns.
 The details of the layout grid that I used are below.

 Inital layout grid for first elements:
 | Rows  | Columns |